-Square Toast History
+Square Toast for Scholarships

 A new beginning, a sense of pride, and an experience one must feel for themselves are three phrases that seemed to sum up the Fall semester at The University of Mississippi until the notion of giving back began to emerge as the fourth.